 Czech Republic: A large bank in the Czech Republic needed to leverage PSD2 towards open APIs, using WSO2 Open Banking.
 The bank is now working with fintech developers and partners in the country, using the API platform which was launched.
 This bank is looking to close the gap between iteration and deployment and they’re satisfied with their progress so far.

 Africa: Société Générale works on innovations to digital and mobile banking rather than regulatory compliance in their African business operations.
-They currently have 12 banks in Africa, all of whom are different despite sharing the same core banking system and is therefore difficult to scale use cases from one country to another.
+They currently have 12 banks in Africa, all of whom are different despite sharing the same core banking system and are therefore difficult to scale use cases from one country to another.
 An API layer has reduced the time to market, and the next stage is to open this platform to fintechs and other service providers in the ecosystem.

 France: Société Générale’s French overseas territories banks have to achieve PSD2 compliance.
 In spite of the tight deadline, Société Générale believes this can be achieved on time and are using WSO2 Open Banking to speed up the implementation.